Most companies will at least pay lip service to the fact that they don’t want managers to make employees feel uncomfortable and unwelcome.

 It IS your company’s job to make it clear that at work, they are expected to treat their teammates with civility and respect — no excuses.
 Because when it comes down to it, the simplest and most obvious reason that managers act this way is the fact that they can get away with it.

-It’s one thing to say that you don’t tolerate abrasive management tactics.
-It’s quite another to commit to that value by making sure that there are real consequences for abrasive behavior for everyone, regardless of their role in the company.
+It’s one thing to say that you don’t tolerate the behaviors of abrasive management.
+It’s quite another to commit to that value by making sure that there are real consequences for abrasive behavior for everyone at work, regardless of their role in the company.

 That kind of accountability requires a strong, sincere insistence on civil behavior that starts with the company’s top leadership.
 For better or worse, if the company’s top leaders aren’t on board or aren’t willing to enforce the demand for civil behavior personally, real change is not likely.